Lamb, Escobar deliver big hits, D-backs beat Rockies 8-7

 Bradley gave up a run in the ninth inning after Charlie Blackmon led off with a double.

+“We had a couple of chances throughout the game and couldn’t get that big knock,” Rockies manager Bud Black said.
+“We got the tying run, the go-ahead run to the plate a couple of different times and we couldn’t really capitalize.”

-The Diamondbacks stayed within striking distance for a NL wild card, four games behind the Chicago Cubs.
+The Diamondbacks stayed within striking distance for an NL wild card, four games behind the Chicago Cubs.

 Nolan Arenado homered in his 1,000th career game for the Rockies, and Trevor Story had four hits and two RBIs